pzheng2/TomaToDo/README.md

 ## Future Improvements
 - The code is not as organized and clean as it can be.
 Using a framework might have helped.
-- Could definitely refactor some of the components.
 - Unit tests
 - Can make mobile viewing better/make design more responsive.
 - Multi browser support